TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat3_example.md

    - R5F ISR should be called
    - Check INTC configuration

+4. **CAP mode specific checks:**
+\cond SOC_AM243X
+   - Verify SYNC OUT0 signal is generated by CMP1
+   - Verify TIMESYNC router configuration is correct, if routing is needed
+\endcond
+\cond (SOC_AM261X || SOC_AM263PX)
+   - Verify XBAR routing is correct, if routing is needed
+\endcond
+   - Verify CAP event is detecting the input signal edge

 > **Note:** For detailed PRU firmware debugging, connect to the PRU core using CCS and set breakpoints in the firmware code as described in \ref ENCODER_EXAMPLES_DEBUG_GUIDE.

 ## Test Case Summary

 The EnDAT3 diagnostic application provides comprehensive UART menu-based test coverage for all protocol features.
-The test suite covers 33 functional test cases accessible through the interactive UART terminal interface, organized into the following categories:
+The test suite covers multiple functional test cases accessible through the interactive UART terminal interface, organized into the following categories:

-### 1. Foreground Communication Tests (13 Test Cases)
+### 1. Foreground Communication Tests (15 Test Cases)

 Foreground commands are accessed via menu option `0` and provide single-cycle position and control operations: